CloudLabs-Samples/EduLabs/React/readme.md

 ## Key concepts

-Before you begin, here's a quick introduction some key concepts:
+Before you begin, here's a quick introduction to some key concepts:

 **Node.js**: Node.js is a server-side JavaScript runtime environment that executes JavaScript code.